rockcrafters/chiselled-jre/README.md

 ### Throughput tests

 The throughput tests were performed using Apache JMeter 5.5 on the `acmeair` application with the following command: ``jmeter -n -t AcmeAir-v5.jmx -DusePureIDs=true -JHOST=${HOST} -JPORT=9080 -j `pwd`/performance${i}.log -JTHREAD=1 -JUSER=10 -JDURATION=60 -JRAMP=0 ;``.
-The command was executed 33 times against running container and the database was cleared between commands.
-The result of the first three commands were ignored to account for the virtual machine warmup.
+The command was executed 33 times against the running container and the database was cleared between commands.
+The result of the first three commands was ignored to account for the virtual machine warmup.

 ## `acmeair` Standalone Spring Application